 Make your way to Liscomb Mills to spend the night at Liscombe Lodge Resort & Conference Centre.

-Hike along a portion of the 9 km of hiking trails or simply relax and enjoy the solitude of area overlooking the Liscomb River at Liscombe Lodge.
+Hike along a portion of the 9 km of hiking trails or simply relax and enjoy the solitude of the area overlooking the Liscomb River at Liscombe Lodge.
 Take a boat tour along the Liscomb River.
 This relaxing pontoon boat ride along the Liscomb River takes you into the open waters of the Atlantic Ocean with the Marina Supervisor and Captain, Chester.

 Visit the resort restaurants for a true maritime meal with a view over the river and the rugged Eastern Shore landscape.